London City sets out master plan for the future vision of the airport

 A final master plan, taking into account the feedback received during the public consultation, will be published before the end of the year.

-Airport construction and design, Airport crisis management, Airport development, Environment, Passenger experience & seamless travel, Passenger volumes, Regulation & Legislation, Revenues, Sustainable development
+Aeronautical revenue, Airport construction and design, Airport crisis management, Airport development, Passenger experience and seamless travel, Passenger volumes, Regulation and Legislation, Sustainability, Sustainable development